ozqf/exercise90/README.md

 # Exercise 90
-A simple fps as a learning exercise in C, opengl and games/engines generally.
+A simple fps as a learning exercise in C, low level programming, networking, opengl and games/engines generally.

+Being the result of a learning experience it has a lot of large or small experiments and different ways of doing things.
+Where possible these have been limited to the app_stub and tools sections.

 ## Build instructions